danielrusso/firefox-proton-supercharger/README.md

-> ⚠️ As of October 28, 2023, the latest update to Firefox has broken this update; I am working on getting this fixed as soon as I can.
+> ⚠️ **As of October 28, 2023, the latest update to Firefox has broken this update; I am working on getting this fixed.**

 ## Minimalist Tab Bar for Firefox 91+ Proton UI